sahithyandev/s2/src/content/docs/program-construction/08-hashset.md

 next: true
 ---

-- HashSet in Java implements the Set interface of Collections Framework.
-- It is used to store the unique elements and it doesn’t maintain any specific order of elements.
-- HashSet can store the Null values.
+An implementation of the `Set` interface of Collections Framework.
+Stores the unique elements and it doesn’t maintain any specific order of elements.
+Can store the Null values.

-## Methods in Java HashSet
+## Methods

 - `add(E e)`
   Used to add the specified element if it is not present, if it is present then